sfu-ireceptor/performance-monitor/ADC-API-Performance/README.md

 `pip3 install -i https://test.pypi.org/simple/ curlairripa`

-Ensure the curlairripa.py file is on the same directory.
+Ensure the curlairripa.py file is on the same directory where the adc_api_performancetest.py file is located.

 To use modules in that library:

 `from curlairripa import *`